Manu Mathuru

 Lisa:

-Manu: And what about those Amar Chitra Kathas we used to read as kids – “historical” graphic novels, you know … The “good” people are light coloured, while the demons, the “Rakshas”, are dark-skinned and for some reason I still can’t get, the gods are blue.
+Manu: Err, it certainly is all over the place.
+Remember Amar Chitra Kathas, they’re still very popular comics, and lots are on Hindu mythologies … and all of them show “good” people as light coloured, while the demons, the “Rakshas”, are dark-skinned and for some reason I still can’t get, the gods are blue.

 Akki: